AbdullahHamadax/Voyage-website/README.md

 ## License ⚖️

-This project is licensed under the MIT License - see the `LICENSE` file for details. ⚖️
+This project is licensed under the MIT License

 ---
 ```